easymock/objenesis/README.md

 echo "</ul>"
 ```

+* Make sure you have Java 9+ in the path
 * Launch `./deploy.sh`
 * Answer the questions (normally, just acknowledge the proposed default)
 * Follow the instructions